How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Ensure Proper Airflow

-For a comfortable sauna environment, prioritize healthy ventilation in your sauna.
-This can be done by implementing vents in the correct locations and keeping them free of blockage.
-Proper airflow helps introduce and circulate fresh air, assisting in humidity reduction.
+For a comfortable sauna environment, prioritize healthy ventilation.
+Install vents in the correct locations and keep them clear of blockages.
+Proper airflow introduces and circulates fresh air, helping reduce humidity.

-This helps to avoid the accumulation of humidity that promotes mold and mildew growth.
-For example, putting vents at the top of your sauna will let out hot air, and putting vents at the bottom will let in cooler air.
-Proper ventilation prevents the air from becoming stale and dry, increasing comfort for everyone using the sauna.
+This prevents the accumulation of moisture that promotes mold and mildew growth.
+For example, placing vents at the top of the sauna allows hot air to escape, while vents at the bottom let in cooler air.
+Proper ventilation keeps the air from becoming stale or overly dry, increasing comfort for everyone using the sauna.

 Open Vents After Use